Here’s an email from Maria on behalf of her daughter, whose question boils down to this: “I wrote a book, now what?”

 This question touches on three points, but the three points are related.
 The first point is knowing when the manuscript is ready to go out for agent consideration.
-I’m sure I’ll post more about this issue in many different contexts later, since “How do I know when this bloody thing is finally done?” is one of the biggest questions writers have.
+I’m sure I’ll post more about this issue in many different contexts later, since “When is a manuscript finished?” is one of the biggest questions writers have.
 The second point is when to query an agent.
 The third point is teenage authors.

-Point two: When should you query agents?
 Simple.
 If you’re working in fiction, you should query when everything is absolutely, positively done.
-Don’t query something that’s half finished.
-If an agent wants to see it, a) you’ll have to get back to them and say “Uh, it’s not done yet” and b) it’ll force you, psychologically, to rush when you do try and finish, which is the worst possible thing you can do.
+Remember our original question?
+I wrote a book, now what?
+Don’t approach the “now what” until your book is fully baked.
+If it’s only half-finished and an agent wants to see it, a) you’ll have to get back to them and say “Uh, it’s not done yet” and b) it’ll force you, psychologically, to rush when you do try and finish, which is the worst possible thing you can do.
 Don’t query something that’s close to finished and then have an idea for a revision a minute after you send the manuscript to someone who requests it.
-Then you’ll a) have to send the agent an email asking if you can send a different version, which may or may not be awkward, and b) it’ll force you, psychologically, to rush, which etc. etc. etc. Send queries only when it’s ready and never resort to the Reassurance Query.
+Then you’ll a) be in an awkward position where you’re sending a revision to a literary agent, and b) it’ll force you, psychologically, to rush, which etc. etc. etc. Send queries only when it’s ready and never resort to the query letter follow up, better known as the Reassurance Query.
 Trusted readers (and NOT agents and editors) like a critique group or published, experienced writers should be your sounding board for all manuscript-related questions.

-The great thing about being a 13 year-old who has finished a complete novel manuscript is, of course, that with that kind of dedication — even if this first project doesn’t find a foothold in publishing, and it might not — she’s got nothing but time to keep writing and honing her craft.
+The great thing about being a 13 year-old who’s asking, “I wrote a book, now what?” is that with that kind of dedication — even if this first project doesn’t find a foothold in publishing, and it might not — she’s got nothing but time to keep writing and honing her craft.
 We should all be so lucky. 🙂